holocm/holo-attic/test/02-holoscripts/README.md

 /etc/link-through-plain.conf        # stock config is symlink, repo has plain script /etc/link-through-link.conf         # stock config is symlink, repo has symlink to script
 ```

+Some error cases are included, too:

+* `/etc/plain-with-stderr.conf` has a holoscript that produces output on
+  standard error.
+This should produce a warning but not fail.
+* `/etc/plain-with-nonzero-exitcode.conf` has a holoscript that exits with
+  nonzero exit code.
+Its output should be discarded.